 The REAL ID Act, passed in 2005 as per the 9/11 Commission’s recommendation, establishes minimum standards for the issuance, security, and authentication of driver’s licenses and identification cards.
-The act prohibits federal agencies from accepting driver’s licenses and identification cards from states not meeting the minimum standards for purposes such as boarding federally regulated commercial flights, accessing Federal facilities, and entering nuclear power plants.
+The Act prohibits federal agencies from accepting driver’s licenses and identification cards from states not meeting the minimum standards for boarding federally regulated commercial flights, accessing Federal facilities, and entering nuclear power plants.

-On December 20, 2013, the Department of Homeland Security announced a phased enforcement plan for the REAL ID Act to implement it in a fair and measured way.
-The Department of Homeland Security states that it is commuted to enforcing the Act in accordance with the phased enforcement schedule and regulatory timeframes.
+On December 20, 2013, the Department of Homeland Security announced a phased enforcement plan for the REAL ID Act to implement it fairly and measured.
+The Department of Homeland Security states that it is committed to enforcing the Act in accordance with the phased enforcement schedule and regulatory timeframes.
 Starting on October 1, 2020, a person must have a REAL ID-compliant license or ID card to access federal facilities, board commercial aircraft, and enter nuclear power plants.

-As of February 2020, all U.S. states are REAL ID-compliant except for Oregon, Oklahoma, and New Jersey.
+As of September 2020, all U.S. states are REAL ID-compliant.